slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Speed is useful only if you are running in the right direction.' -- Joel Barker*

 Direction is more important than velocity.
-Bring the target closer.
+Position yourself for victory by bringing the target closer.
+Convenience (location) is better than space amount.
+Trade space for time.

+> *'Start as close to the end as possible.' -- Kurt Vonnegu*

+> *'When you run, make sure you run to something and not away from.' -- The Avett Brothers*

 > *'Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success.'*

-> *'When you run, make sure you run to something and not away from.' -- The Avett Brothers*

-Don’t be afraid to take time away to find it.
 Only fools rush into a situation.
 By committing too quickly you lose your maneuverability.

 > *'Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise.' -- John Tukey*

-> *'Who seeks shall find.' -- Sophocles*

 > *'No matter how great the talent or efforts, some things just take time.
 You can’t produce a baby in one month by getting nine women pregnant.' -- Warren Buffett*

-> *'Vai procurar, vai achar o que não tinha perdido.'*

 > *'Everything should be made as simple as possible, but not simpler.' -- Albert Einstein*

-Position yourself for victory.
-Convenience (location) is better than space amount.
-Trade space for time.

-> *'Start as close to the end as possible.' -- Kurt Vonnegu*

 <!--
-> *'My life is better when I’m spontaneous after I’ve done my most important thing.
-Being spontaneous before that, that’s where it becomes a distraction and does me harm.' -- Gary Keller*

-> *'Trees that are slow to grow bear the best fruit.' -- Molière*

 15. Waiting may be the best course of action.
 A fountain gets muddy with but little stirring up, and does not get clear by our meddling with it but by our leaving it alone. -- Balthasar Gracian

 7. Be patient.
 You must pass through the circumference of time before arriving at the centre of opportunity.
 A wise reserve seasons the aims and matures the means.
 Time’s crutch effects more than the iron club of Hercules.
 God Himself chasteneth not with a rod but with time.
 He spake a great word who said, “Time and I against any two.”
 Fortune herself rewards waiting with the first prize. -- Balthasar Gracian